-On this page we have a collection of statements made by relatively famous people about nuclear energy.
+On this page we have a collection of statements made by relatively famous people about

 We should add more nuclear energy, or at least not shut down the nuclear power plants that we already have.
 There’s a strong movement to get rid of nuclear power plants which I think is not good.